mog456/ACC-RSGUI-Releases/README.md

 ### TROUBLESHOOTING
 - Check the info panel on the right hand side of the main tab for error info.
-- Make sure your configuraTION INFO (USER,PASSWORD, ETC) are correct.
+- Make sure your configurationINFO (USER,PASSWORD, ETC) are correct.
 Trying the 'CONNECT' button will give you an idea of any errors in connecting to your server.
 - Other issues contact me

 #### REMOTE FILES